-Widely considered the creator of the modern Finnish sauna, Harvia is a sauna heater manufacturer that has operated as a family business since its establishment in 1950.
+The widely considered creator of the modern Finnish sauna, Harvia is a sauna heater manufacturer that has operated as a family business since its establishment in 1950.
 As the management’s retirement was approaching, the family started to plan a solution enabling a generation shift and securing the resources needed in further developing the business.
 Harvia started looking for a reliable partner that would support the growth of a successful company without changing its core.
-CapMan’s long experience in equivalent situations was the key factor why Harvia chose CapMan as its growth partner: “Our goal is to be in shape for the Stock Exchange in five years’ time.
-CapMan has a lot of expertise in achieving this goal.
-In addition, CapMan has a long experience in assisting Finnish family companies in generation shift processes and is easy to work with,” commented Pertti Harvia about their choice in spring 2014.
+Harvia chose CapMan as its growth partner and majority owner in 2014.
+Harvia was listed on Helsinki Stock Exchange on 21st of March 2018.
+The funds managed by CapMan remained as significant shareholders with approximately 25% shareholding.

-Today, Harvia is world's leading sauna heater manufacturer with exports to over 65 countries.
-Harvia operates in Muurame, central Finland and, in addition, it has its own production sites in China, Estonia and Russia.
+Today, Harvia is one of the world's leading sauna heater manufacturer measured by revenue, with exports to over 85 countries.
+Harvia operates in Muurame, central Finland and, in addition, it has its own production sites in China, Romania and Estonia and a contract manufacturing partner in Russia.

 CapMan’s goal is to support Harvia’s growth and bring the company to the next level

 CapMan’s investment in 2014 enabled a partial generation shift, making the necessary investments and bringing the company to the next level.
 Harvia’s growth strategy, drawn up together with the other owners of Harvia, is based on driving the company’s internationalisation, expanding its sales channels and strengthening its brand and marketing.
 In addition, exports to other Western countries have been increased significantly and local production has been started in Russia.
-Furthermore, Harvia’s product offering has been expanded by acquiring Spa Modules, an Estonian company specialised in spa and steam rooms, as part of Harvia.
+Furthermore, Harvia’s product offering has been expanded by acquiring Austrian Sentiotec, expanding the offering to control units and infrared saunas, and by acquiring Spa Modules, an Estonian company specialised in spa and steam rooms.

 Thanks to Harvia’s strong brand and the management’s possibility to invest in Harvia, the company has been able to draw talented leaders to accelerate its growth, also enabling a flexible retirement for the original owners.